 For employees, poorly delivered feedback can quickly backfire on managers trying to correct behaviors or motivate performance.
-For managers, giving feedback can feel uncomfortable or embarrassing—especially if it’s “constructive” (i.e. negative).
+For managers, giving feedback can feel uncomfortable or embarrassing—especially if it’s “constructive criticism” (i.e. negative feedback).

 Below we’ll cover what makes feedback effective, why it’s important, and 5 steps to delivering effective feedback to your employees every time.

 What is effective feedback and what is constructive criticism?

 Learning how to give constructive feedback starts with understanding what effective feedback actually looks like.

 Feedback can be positive or negative—but whether it is effective depends on how you deliver it.
 This is especially important when giving negative feedback–sometimes called constructive criticism.
 Negative feedback can be demoralizing if it isn’t balanced and constructive.

 Vague or general feedback is less valuable and less actionable for employees.
 Give general feedback, expect general results.